hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 Preconditioner reuse
 ~~~~~~~~~~~~~~~~~~~~

-When solving a **sequence of linear systems** (e.g. multiple right-hand sides or time
+For a **sequence of linear systems**, you can reuse one preconditioner across multiple
-steps), you can reuse the same preconditioner across several systems to avoid repeated setup
+systems.
+Examples include multiple right-hand sides and time steps.
+This reuse reduces
-cost.
-The preconditioner is rebuilt only at chosen linear-system indices; for the rest, the
+setup work. `hypredrive` rebuilds the preconditioner only at selected system indices.
+At
-previous factorization is applied as-is.
+other indices, it applies the previous factorization.

 A ``reuse`` subsection under ``preconditioner`` configures this behavior.